What Is Otezla (Apremilast)?

 Otezla is the brand name for an oral medication used to treat both plaque psoriasis and active psoriatic arthritis.
 The active ingredient in Otezla is apremilast.
 It is a relatively new treatment option that was approved by the US Food and Drug Administration in 2014.

 Otezla is taken by mouth twice daily in the form of a tablet.
 The dose of the drug prescribed by your healthcare provider is gradually increased over the first 5 days of treatment until the recommended dose of 30 mg per day is reached.
 The gradual increase in dose is done in order to reduce possible gastrointestinal side-effects.
-The drug meant to be taken as a maintenance treatment, taken every day to help control symptoms2.
+The drug is meant to be taken as a maintenance treatment, which means it is taken every day to help control symptoms2.
 You can take Otezla with or without eating, but you should not crush, split, or chew the tablets.

 How does Otezla (apremilast) work to treat psoriasis?

 Psoriasis is a chronic autoimmune condition in which a person’s immune system is overactive and produces too much inflammation in the body.
 This inflammation triggers the production of an excessive amount of new skin cells that are created more quickly than older skin cells can die and be shed naturally.
 The skin cells build up and cause plaques to form on the surface of the skin.

 Otzela (apremilast) works differently than other types of oral systemic medicines for psoriasis, which affect the entire immune system.
 Instead, Otezla works by specifically targeting only certain molecules within immune system cells that are involved in causing inflammation, an enzyme called phosphodiesterase 4 (PDE4).
 By affecting the inflammatory processes within cells, Otezla can reduce the activity in the immune system that causes chronic inflammation and the formation of plaques, and thus reduce flaking and scaling of skin1.